 There is no question that throughout the summer months, our general mood improves.
 Sunshine, longer evenings and being able to throw all those wooly jumpers into the back of your wardrobe to be forgotten for a few months all contribute to that overall feeling of contentment.
 And although in the midst of January we are far from this freeing feeling, with Blue Monday in sight, it seems a good time to look at the correlation between UV light, vitamin D and people's mental wellbeing.

 Vitamin D is necessary for overall good health .
 The whole body has receptors for the Sunshine Vitamin.
 It contributes to the successful function of all organs.
 For example, not only does vitamin D help improve brain function and development as well as cell communication, but The Sunlight Institute also tell us that "summer sunlight exposure [which leads to the production of vitamin D,] correlates to a reduced risk of breast cancer among women of any age ".

-However with the increase of jobs, hobbies and (let's be honest) TV shows luring (or in some cases dragging) us indoors for longer periods of time - not to mention, other uncontrollable elements such as age and skin tone which can impede your ability to absorb enough of the Sunshine Vitamin, - as a nation more and more of us are lacking in vitamin D. When this increase in vitamin D deficiency is compared to statistics showing the ever increasing rate of diagnosed mental health problems , there must be some pattern we can draw from this.
+However with the increase of jobs, hobbies and (let's be honest) TV shows luring us indoors for longer periods of time - not to mention, other uncontrollable elements such as age and skin tone, which can impede your ability to absorb enough of the Sunshine Vitamin, - as a nation more and more of us are lacking in vitamin D. When this increase in vitamin D deficiency is compared to statistics showing the ever increasing rate of diagnosed mental health problems , there must be some pattern we can draw from this.